mbrubeck/tree_magic/README.md

 - The most common types (image/png, image/jpeg, application/zip, etc.) are checked before the exotic ones.

-- Everything that can be processed in a lazy_static! is.
+- Everything that can be lazily initialized is.

 Nightly users can also run `cargo bench` for some benchmarks.
 For tree_magic 0.2.0 on the same hardware: